MouXuanKang/SoundFieldINN/README.md

 >*Governing equations is Inhomogeneous Helmholtz equation.*
 >Dataset:Figure below is transmission of pressure with range and depth.
 >Ofcourse i split complex pressure in real-part and image-part.So there is two dataset.
->~~Actually,every application has it's PDEs,i think we should care how to make model work...~~
->yes...i writed a wrong PDE and i change my phan.

 <p align="center">
   <img src="./figures/fig6.png" width="306" height="205">